Adriana Briscoe: Early life and education

 Briscoe was born in Hawaii and was raised in Colton, California, where she graduated from Colton High School in 1988.
 Briscoe comes from a family of Mexican American teachers and was especially inspired to pursue higher education by her family members and most especially her maternal grandmother, Consuelo Lozano, and her mother, Loretta Mejía.
 In 1937, Briscoe's maternal grandmother was the only Spanish-named woman attending Colton High in San Bernardino County to graduate.
 Briscoe's mother was the only Spanish-named woman from San Bernardino county to graduate from the University of California, Riverside in 1965.
+Her father, Peter Briscoe, was an academic librarian and is a writer of short stories and a novella.
 She jumped a grade in school and found herself inspired by her new teacher who showed them fossil teeth and taught them songs to remember the name of dinosaurs.

 After graduating high school, Briscoe went on to study at Stanford University, where she received a B.A. in philosophy, a B.S. in biological sciences and a M.A. in philosophy.
+As an undergraduate, she conducted field work at the Rocky Mountain Biological Laboratory with Professor Ward Watt.
 She continued her graduate studies at Harvard University, specializing in evolutionary biology where her Ph.D. advisers were Naomi Pierce and Richard Lewontin.
 After receiving her Ph.D. she was a post-doctoral fellow at the University of Arizona and at the University of Colorado, Denver, where she was supported with a fellowship from the Ford Foundation.
-In 2012, Briscoe was an overseas visiting research fellow at St. John's College at the University of Cambridge.
+In 2012, Briscoe was an overseas visiting research fellow at St John's College, Cambridge.
 She has been a faculty affiliate of the BEACON Center for the Study of Evolution in Action since 2012.
 In the area of policy and higher education, Briscoe has been vocal on her support of government action to get more Latino individuals to teach science.